-- i) Reasonable fees may be charged for such copies, forms, or reports, but prior payment for the professional services to which such records relate shall not be required as a condition for making such records available; - A practitioner may withhold information from a client, if he or she believes release of such information would adversely affect the client's mental or psychological health; and - iii) This paragraph shall not require release to the parent or guardian of a minor of records or information relating to sexually transmitted disease or abortion, except with the minor's consent; - 6) Ordering excessive treatment or use of treatment facilities not warranted by the condition of the client; - 7) Using the word "Doctor" or otherwise misleading designation in offering to perform professional services when such title or designation has not been earned at an accredited educational institution or is not one that is recognized by the New Jersey State Board of Education; - 8) Guaranteeing that satisfaction or a cure will result from the performance of professional services; - 9) Claiming or using any secret or special method of treatment and/or diagnostic technique that the licensee refuses to divulge to the Committee; and - 10) Failing to notify the Art Therapists Advisory Committee in writing of any change of address or name from that currently registered with the Committee and shown on the most recently issued license. - i) Such notice shall be given not later than 30 days following the change of address of record or name.
+- 6. Ordering excessive treatment or use of treatment facilities not warranted by the condition of the client; - 7.
+Using the word "Doctor" or otherwise misleading designation in professional when such perform services designation has earned accredited not been at an educational institution or is not one that is recognized by the New Jersey State Board of Education; - 8.
+Guaranteeing that satisfaction or a cure will result from the performance of professional services; - 9.
+Claiming or using any secret or special method of treatment and/or diagnostic technique that the licensee refuses to divulge to the Committee; and - 10.
+Failing to notify the Art Therapists Advisory Committee in writing of any change of address or name from that currently registered with the Committee and shown on the most recently issued license. - i.
+Such notice shall be given not later than 30 days following the change of address of record or name. - 13:34D-6.10 Professional interactions with clients - (a) Prior to commencing services, a licensee shall advise the client or the client's guardian, in terms that the client can understand, of the nature and purpose of the services to be rendered and the limits and obligations associated with such services. - (b) A licensee shall obtain written informed consent from clients before videotaping, audio recording, or permitting third-party observation of professional interactions with clients. - (c) If applicable, a licensee shall obtain a release for the client's art work made in treatment, reproduction, or representation thereof. - (d) A licensee shall not provide art therapy services while under the influence of alcohol or any other drug that may impair the delivery of services. - (e) A licensee shall obtain competent professional assistance in order to determine whether to voluntarily suspend, terminate, or limit the scope of the licensee's professional practice or research activities that are foreseeably likely to lead to inadequate performance or harm to the client, colleague, student, or research participant.

-13:34D-6.10 PROFESSIONAL INTERACTIONS WITH CLIENTS

-- a) Prior to commencing services, a licensee shall advise the client or the client's guardian, in terms that the client can understand, of the nature and purpose of the services to be rendered and the limits and obligations associated with such services. - b) A licensee shall obtain written informed consent from clients before videotaping, audio recording, or permitting third-party observation of professional interactions with clients.

-- c) If applicable, a licensee shall obtain a release for the client's art work made in treatment, reproduction, or representation thereof. - d) A licensee shall not provide art therapy services while under the influence of alcohol or any other drug that may impair the delivery of services. - e) A licensee shall obtain competent professional assistance in order to determine whether to voluntarily suspend, terminate, or limit the scope of the licensee's professional practice or research activities that are foreseeably likely to lead to inadequate performance or harm to the client, colleague, student, or research participant. - f) When interacting with a research subject, a licensee shall observe research requirements consistent with accepted standards of practice.
+(f) When interacting with a research subject, a licensee shall observe research requirements consistent with accepted standards of practice.

-13:34D-6.11 PROFESSIONAL RESPONSIBILITIES
+13:34D-6.11 Professional responsibilities